 Most of the standard systems available to Creighton are kept in stock by the Division's Technology Lifecycle Management team.
-To review our standard computer options, please visit our Computer Standards page.
+To review our current standard computer options, please visit our Computer Standards page.
 (Requires a NetID to log in.)
 Non-standard/enhanced hardware systems require additional steps prior to purchasing.
 The form for Non-Standard/Enhanced Hardware computer purchases is now built into the new ticketing system when submitting a request for a computer.

 New computer purchase and computer refresh requests are reviewed within 1 business day and processed on Monday, Wednesday, and Friday with the average turnaround time of 7-21 business days.
 Timelines can vary based upon current inventory and if the request is for a non-standard/enhanced hardware system.

 *Please note that we are currently experiencing delays of up to two months in shipments of laptop computers due to an increase in demand since COVID-19.
 This affects Lenovo and Apple, as well as other manufacturers.